Wednesday, 15 April 2026

 Life indeed is short and for a while.

-His time came, and he went home.
+His time came on February 3rd 2026, and he went home.

 It is a reminder to all of us still here that we are all just passing through the surface of the earth.